reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Lines 57 - 58: Alice declassifies the secret information.
 Line 60: Alice publishes the secret information.
 Line 61: Checks that the published values match the original values.
-This will always be true for nonest participants, but dishonst participants may violate this assumption.
+This will always be true for honest participants, but dishonest participants may violate this assumption.

 The rest of the program is unchanged from the original version, except that it uses the new names for the outcomes.